tentwentyfour/lonad/README.md

 This allows you to avoid the dreaded `x is undefined` class of Javascript errors completely, by providing a safe API, that the rest of this document will explain.

+## What is a `Result`

+A `Result` models the result of a computation chain in a functional way.
+In other words, it encapsulates the result of executing code.
+It can handle asynchronous code, code that may fail with a specific value and even computation chains that may be interrupted (*aborted*) in the middle of the chain if some error occurred.
+A `Result` can have one of the 4 following subtypes:

+* `Ok`: Similar to `Optional`'s `Some`, models return values of computation chains.
+* `Error`: Similar to `Optional`'s `None`, models chains that errored in a recoverable way.
+The difference with `None` is that errors can also have values.
+* `Aborted`: Same as `Error`, but it's not recoverable.
+* `Pending`: Wraps the 3 other types in asynchronous contexts.

+### What's the point?

+The point here is the same as for `Optional` (safety), but with a focus on readability.
+Returning a `Result` from a function signals that your function may fail and gives you details about the failure when it occurs.
+In certain contexts, you can also see it as an interruptible `Promise` chain.
+If you never liked `async`/`await` because of the verbosity of error handling using `try`/`catch`, then you'll love `Result`.

 ### Recipes

+#### `Optional` recipes

 * [⚓](#optional-construction) Constructing an `Optional`.
 * [⚓](#optionalfromnullablenullablevalue) Constructing an `Optional` using a nullable value.